Day 2 to 7

 17km; +1100m/-1600m; 7 ½ hours.

-In a two week tour there will generally be two free days where visits to the nearby Casa Cristo folk museum, the Romanesque church and Moorish castle at les Bons and the sanctuary at Meritxell with its ancient and modern churches are all within easy and pleasant walking distance.
+In a one week tour there will generally be a free day where visits to the nearby Casa Cristo folk museum, the Romanesque church and Moorish castle at les Bons and the sanctuary at Meritxell with its ancient and modern churches are all within easy and pleasant walking distance.
 If you want to walk to discover more flowers, just ask the leader for some advice.